Summer Undergraduate Research Fellowship (SURF)

 - Discuss resources for professional pathways in STEM careers.

 - A stipend of $600/week for 10 weeks ($6,000 total).
 These funds are considered a scholarship/fellowship and may be taxable.
-NOTE: If you receive financial aid, please check with your Office of Financial Aid prior to accepting the stipend, regarding any potential impacts to your financial aid package.
+NOTE: If you receive financial aid, please check with your Office of Financial Aid before accepting the stipend regarding any potential impacts on your financial aid package.

 - Room and board (includes on-campus housing and a meal plan).